 My academic research covers topics in the history & philosophy of science, including AI ethics, computational modeling methods,

 model organisms, mechanistic explanation, body perception, and classification in psychiatry.
-I am also doing policy research covering big data
+I have also done policy research covering big data

 and AI in healthcare, informed consent, data governance, and algorithmic decision-making.

 Computer Science departments and technology companies are waking up to the dangers that can result from the field's `build first, fix later' ethos, especially when deploying AI systems.
 I note that many of the strategies being discussed to deal with AI's ethical crisis suffer from the same problems that created the crisis: tech culture's belief that all problems have technical solutions and devaluing of outside expertise.
 I draw on standpoint epistemology and social epistemology to develop more promising strategies for solving ethical problems in AI.

 Historians emphasize how choices of model organisms are made on pragmatic grounds or due to contingent factors, while many scientists and philosophers claim that model organisms ought to be chosen based on phylogenetic relatedness.
 I examine a variety of examples of model organism, including plants, and argue that i) phylogenetic relatedness is a poor guide for choosing model organisms, and ii) in many cases the apparently pragmatic factors guiding model choice have an epistemic character.